lhcb/first-analysis-steps/openstack-setup.md

 ```
 mv /etc/profile.d/zzz_hepix.sh{,.bak}
 ```
 **BEWARE**!
-I don't know/care what this script does I just know I don't want to run it anymore!
+I don't know what else this script does I just know I don't want to run it anymore!

 ## 7) Testing your new VM